MSU Billings Catalog

 The establishment of the Native American Achievement Center demonstrates that MSUB recognizes and is invested in cultural diversity.
 The center provides students a familiar setting in an effort to ensure continuing collegiate success.

 All Nations Club is open to all interested students.
-The All Nations Club is a student organization, established to assist Native American students in their adjustment to university life, to promote scholastic ability, and to foster pride in the cultural heritage of the Native American.
-The club is involved with the planning and sponsorship of an annual Pow Wow, the largest student-sponsored campus event.
+The All-Nations Club is a student organization, established to assist Native American students in their adjustment to university life, to promote scholastic ability, and to foster pride in the cultural heritage of the Native American.
+The club is involved with the planning and sponsorship of an annual Powwow, the largest student-sponsored campus event.
 Other activities include social events that are culturally appropriate to share in a campus environment such as dances, Native games, documentary films, and Native cuisine.

 Military and Veterans Success Center and VA School Certifying Official